great-expectations/great_expectations/docs/reference/core_concepts.rst

 Validation
 **********

-Great Expectations makes it possible to validate your data against an Expectation Suite.
-Validation produces a detailed report of how the data meets your expectations -- and where it doesn’t.
+Great Expectations makes it possible to validate data against an Expectation Suite.
+Validation produces a detailed report of how the data meets your expectations -- and where it does not.

 .. attention::

    The DataAsset class will be refactored and renamed in an upcoming release of Great Expectations to make it easier to create custom expectations and ensure Expectation Implementations are consistent across different validation engines.

 A **DataAsset** is a Great Expectations object that can create and validate Expectations against specific data.
-DataAssets are connected to data.
-A DataAsset can evaluate Expectations wherever you access your data, using different **ValidationEngines** such as Pandas, Spark, or SqlAlchemy.
+DataAssets are connected to data and can evaluate Expectations wherever you access your data.

+An **Execution Engine** provides the computing resources that will be used to actually perform validation.
+Great Expectations can take advantage of many different Execution Engines, such as Pandas, Spark, or SqlAlchemy, and even translate the same expectations to validate data using different engines.

 An **Expectation Validation Result** captures the output of checking an expectation against data.
 It describes whether the data met the expectation, and additional metrics from the data such as the percentage of unique values or observed mean.